 We'll break down each of the aspects of CRF – what is CRF, what causes CRF and tips and tricks to help navigate and cope.

 What’s our take-home point?
 We are here to help.

 The ReVital Cancer Rehabilitation program helps individuals with cancer and survivors take control of their CRF.

 The American Cancer Society describes cancer-related fatigue as:

 “Feeling very weak, listless, drained, or “washed out” that may decrease for a while but then comes back.
 Some may feel too tired to eat, walk to the bathroom, or even use the TV remote.
-It can be hard to think or move.
-Rest might help for a short time but does not make it go away, and just a little activity can be exhausting.
+Rest might help for a short time but does not make it go away.
 For some people with cancer, this kind of fatigue causes more distress than pain, nausea, vomiting, or depression.”

 You may feel that your fatigue is dismissed by others, but CRF is real.